valohai/papi/README.md

 In the spirit of experimentation, this package uses Poetry for dependency management and Dephell for compatibility with classic Python package management.

-You should be able to install development dependencies both with Poetry and `pip install -e .[dev]`.
+You should be able to install development dependencies with and `pip install -e .[dev]`.

-- To format code, please be sure to run `poe format`.
+- To format code, please be sure to run `make format`.
 - This package aims to be fully type-valid in Mypy's eyes, too.
-You can run Mypy and Flake8 with `poe lint`.
+You can run Mypy and Flake8 with `make lint`.